open-crosspost/open-crosspost-proxy-service/packages/types/README.md

 # @crosspost/types

-Shared type definitions for the Crosspost API ecosystem.
+Shared type definitions for the Crosspost API and SDK.

 ## Overview

-This package contains TypeScript type definitions used across the Crosspost API ecosystem,
+This package contains TypeScript type definitions, including:
-including:

 - Common types (PlatformName, ApiErrorCode, etc.)
 - Request types for all API endpoints